srisundar2024/Play-with-Robo/README.md

 4) **Factory Design Pattern** - Created "IDirectionFactory" interface with a method "CreateDirection".
 "DirectionFactory" class will implement this interface to create only the class which is necessary dynamically based on the command

-**Steps to run this App:**
+**Steps to Clone & run this App:**

+**Clone this repo:**
-Clone this repo: git clone git@github.com:srisundar2024/Play-with-Robo.git
+git clone git@github.com:srisundar2024/Play-with-Robo.git

+**Run PlaywithRobo (C# Console application)**

 Open the PlaywithRobo.sln and build as Release.
 Create a text file in the named "robo_test.txt" with list of commands on new lines.
-Navigate to the folder: ./PlaywithRobo/bin/Release Save this file in the above directory
+Navigate to the folder: ./PlaywithRobo/bin/Release Save this text file in the above folder

 **Example Command 1:**
 Input: